"Cold, Calculated, and Condescending": How AI Identifies and Explains Ableism Compared to Disabled People: Methodology

-This data was labelled by the research team to indicate disability type, ableist harm categorization (based on prior taxonomies \cite{heung_nothing_2022, keller_microaggressive_2010, heung_vulnerable_2024}, and implicit/explicit bias.\textit{Implicit bias} refers to bias that is not intentioned to harm, and often appears in the form of microaggressions, invasive questions, and patronizing sentiments (e.g., {\scshape “Wow you're so brave for living with a disability.”}). \textit{Explicit bias} is outwardly hateful and appears in slurs, threats, eugenics-speech, and derogatory language (e.g., {\scshape “You are the r-word.”}) While our dataset does not capture \textit{all} types of toxic and/or ableist speech, such as ableist conversations among private messaging, our collection represents a large variety of comments seen publicly across these platforms and provokes different forms of implicit ableist speech.
-The dataset spans 9 different disabilities, and the ableist comments represent a mix of implicit (n=58, 68\%) and explicit bias (n=27, 32\%).
+\bheading{Labeling Data} To ensure broad coverage in our dataset, we labelled all comments with (1) the specific disability it targeted (e.g., Blind or Low Vision, Autism, Chronic pain, or General if unspecified) \cite{education2003individuals}, (2) the type of ableist speech (e.g., slurs \& derogatory language, patronization, etc.) \cite{heung_nothing_2022, heung_vulnerable_2024, keller_microaggressive_2010} and (3) the implicit or explicit nature of the ableist bias.
+We coded comments with implicit bias when ableism appeared unintentionally in the form of microaggressions, invasive questions, or patronizing sentiments \cite{keller_microaggressive_2010, heung_nothing_2022, venkit-etal-2022-study} (e.g., {\scshape “Wow, you're so brave for living with a disability.”}).
+In contrast, comments with explicit bias were intentionally hateful and manifested as slurs, threats, or eugenics-related speech (e.g., {\scshape “You are the r-word.”}) ~\cite{venkit-etal-2022-study, Friedman_Gordon_2023}.
+A moderate Inter-Rater Reliability score (kappa = 0.59) depicts consensus of implicit and explicit bias rating within team members.
+Overall, our dataset represented 9 different disabilities, 10 types of ableist speech, and a mix of implicit bias (n=113, 65\%) and explicit bias (n=62, 35\%).
+This dataset is made publicly available here: \href{https://docs.google.com/spreadsheets/d/e/2PACX-1vRU4kSzTAPKAYmtd4lJXR-6qgb3abfi2QbiGdzXteJKny1-HyHlMu01YuJ1QB9YvgK4FxWGYVUoWb3i/pubhtml#}{link}.